viron-src/recrypt_model/readme.md

 We will never make a change that breaks backwards compatability within the API.
 New fields may be added to existing RPCs.

 If a pre-existing API becomes deprecated and then removed it will start returning NOT_FOUND rather than UNIMPLEMENTED.

+## Compliance questioning

+As part of regulatory compliance in rare cases if the system requires more user information before permitting a transaction then the UI will prompt for such information.
+In the case where an API is being used a gRPC error of ABORTED will be returned.

+Log into the website and respond to the provided question to stop this error.

 ## Enjoy